muhAzri/Flutter-Future-Jobs-Mobile-App/README.md

 ## Credit

-Thanks For [a link](pixel.buildwithangga.com) to provide the UI Design
+Thanks For [pixel.buildwithangga.com](pixel.buildwithangga.com) to provide the UI Design